1. Fellowship Pathways Appeals Policy

-An appeal may be made on one or more of the grounds detailed in clause 7.3 of this policy.
+An appeal may be made on one or both of the grounds detailed in clause 5.2.2 of this policy.
 All information provided to the original decision maker prior to the original decision will be considered.

 As a qualifying body under the Equal Opportunity Act 2010 (Victoria) and other state and Commonwealth equivalents, the RACGP makes its decisions based on facts and merit, free from unlawful discrimination.